 The research concludes that organisational climate contributes to around 30% of companies’ profitability, and finds that leadership styles have a direct and major impact on such climate, creating a negative or positive ‘working atmosphere’.

-The study ranks the six leadership styles in terms of their positive impact on organisational climate, taking into account the climate drivers flexibility, responsibility, standards, rewards, clarity and commitment.
+The study ranks the six leadership styles in terms of their positive impact on organisational climate, taking into account the climate drivers flexibility, responsibility, employee wellbeing, standards, leadership training, rewards, clarity and commitment.
 While the first four leadership styles have a consistently positive impact on climate, the last two have a negative impact in most contexts.

-Goleman stresses that leadership style isn’t simply an accident based on personality, but something that can be shaped through practice, and adapted to fit any situation.
+Goleman stresses that leadership style isn’t simply an accident based on personality, but something that can be shaped by practice and need for quality, and adapted to fit any situation.
 Each style is based on different aspects of emotional intelligence, and Goleman urges leaders to cultivate this to reap the rewards of a high performing team or organisation.

-Let’s take a closer look at each of the leadership styles, in order of the positive impact they have on organisational climate.
+Let’s take a closer look at each of the leadership styles, in order of the positive impact they have on organisational climate and promotion of continuous improvement.

-The authoritative leader shares a vision for everyone to strive towards, setting clear end goals and the motivation needed to achieve them.
+The authoritative leader shares a vision for everyone to strive towards, encouraging collaboration in the workplace by setting clear end goals and the motivation needed to achieve them.
 This type of leader avoids micromanagement, encouraging an entrepreneurial approach among team members.
-This means that, while objectives are determined by the leader, the means of meeting them is not prescribed.
+This means that, while objectives are determined by the leader, the means of meeting them and the managing of external influences are not prescribed.

-Despite a name that implies authoritarian control, this style of leadership has a host of emotional intelligence tools in its arsenal, employing empathy and the ability to inspire change, as well as shedload of self-confidence.
-It therefore strikes a fine balance between McGregor’s Theory X and Theory Y.
+Despite a name that implies authoritarian control, this style of leadership has a host of emotional intelligence tools in its arsenal, employing empathy, team communication and the ability to inspire change, as well as a shedload of self-confidence.
+It, therefore, strikes a fine balance between McGregor’s Theory X and Theory Y.

-This style works well with teams lacking a transparent and inspiring vision, but should be used with care when leading experts who already have a fully-fledged sense of where they’re headed.
+This style works well with teams lacking a transparent and inspiring vision but should be used with care when leading experts who already have a fully-fledged sense of where they’re headed, as a leader it should be of one of the manager’s responsibilities to react to these problems.

-Affiliative leaders generate motivation through a sense of belonging.
-They create strong bonds between team members and themselves, and build trust and harmony through consistent praise.
+Affiliative leaders generate motivation and quality management through a sense of belonging.
+They create strong bonds between team members and themselves and build trust and harmony through consistent praise, important to all ethical companies.

-This style of leadership puts people first, and draws on empathy, active listening, excellent communication skills and the ability to build relationships in order to put everyone at ease.
+This style of leadership puts people first and draws on empathy, active listening, employee wellbeing, excellent communication skills and the ability to build relationships in order to put everyone at ease.

 The democratic leader makes sure everyone’s voice is heard, achieving consensus before steaming ahead.
 This style values others’ views just as much as the leader’s, trusting that decision by committee is the best way to form sturdy strategies.